dapphub/k-dss/README.md

 `#Vat.dai(v)           |-> Dai_v => Dai_v - rad`
 is that in the `success` case, the value at the storage location which we call `#Vat.dai(v)` will be updated from `Dai_v` to `Dai_v - rad`.

 To prove this reachability claim, the k prover explores all possible execution paths starting from the precondition (whats on the left hand side of a `=>`) and the claim is proven if they all end in a state satisfying the postcondition (right hand side of the `=>`).

 More information about how the K prover and the K Framework in general works can be found at [Semantics-Based Program Verifiers for All Languages](http://fsl.cs.illinois.edu/FSL/papers/2016/stefanescu-park-yuwen-li-rosu-2016-oopsla/stefanescu-park-yuwen-li-rosu-2016-oopsla-public.pdf) and a detailed description of the semantics of EVM defined in K is given in [KEVM: A Complete Semantics of the Ethereum Virtual Machine](https://www.ideals.illinois.edu/handle/2142/97207).

 ### license
 All applicable work in this repository is licensed under AGPL-3.0.
 Authors:
 * Lev Livnev
+* Denis Erfurt